Mental Health

 Fees

-Becky will make recommendations for you based on the current NICE treatment guidelines as appropriate.
+Becky will make recommendations for you based on the current NICE treatment guidelines as appropriate and see if Psychoeducation based session would be suitable for your needs.

 £95